jnozzi/cocoadev.com/markdown/AltivecOptimization.md

 I have to do some altivec optimizations on a cocoa code for a G4.
 It's the first time I'm doing this, so I'm a bit lost.
-All data in the source code is stored in an General/NSArray, and I suppose I must move it to vectors.
+All data in the source code is stored in an NSArray, and I suppose I must move it to vectors.
 Am I right?
 Is there any method or function which does this for me?
 Do you know any tutorial, explanation of operations with vectors, or sample code besides those in apple's website?

 ----